redis/redis/README.md

 networking.c
 ---

-This file defines all the I/O functions with clients, masters and replicas (which in Redis are just special clients):
+This file defines all the I/O functions with clients, primarys and replicas (which in Redis are just special clients):

 * `createClient()` allocates and initializes a new client.